Thursday, December 24, 2009

 "The ethnotheatrical performance, if well done for a receptive audience, holds potential to increase awareness, deepen understanding and provide

-ence that generates sympathetic and empathetic responses and memories for future applications and transfer into clinical practice and possibly health care policy."
+experience that generates sympathetic and empathetic responses and memories for future applications and transfer into clinical practice and possibly health care policy."

 Johnny Saldana, Professor, Associate Director, Katherine K. Herberger College of Fine Arts, School of Theatre and Film, Arizona State University, Tempe.